FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 * **anonymous_hash**: Hash used for anonymous user.
 This is a performance optimization to not do a backend request for users that are not logged in.
+  By default, the header is skipped.
+If you specify a header, that header is used.

 * **user_hash_accept_header**: Accept header value to be used to request the user hash to the backend application.
 Must match the setup of the backend